xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Cluster.md

 If no *endpoint* is specified, the server will look up its internal endpoint address in the agency.
-If no endpoint can be found in the agency for the server's id, ArangoDB will refuse to start.
+If no endpoint can be found in the agency for the server's id, AvocadoDB will refuse to start.

 **Examples**